 The pros of container homes

 Like any type of home, shipping container homes come with their own set of pros and cons.
-Here are the main pros of living in a container home.
+Here are the main pros of living in a container house.
 You’ll have to carefully think about what type of tiny home is best for your particular situation.

-Shipping containers are more affordable than many types of homes.
+Shipping container homes are more affordable than many types of homes.
 Just think about it – with a shipping container home, you already have the steel shell.
 Next, you’ll have to cut out sections for windows and doors.
 Also, the container will need insulation, flooring, cabinetry and all the amenities of a tiny home.
 Still, shipping containers are more affordable than building a frame from scratch.

 Shipping containers are made out of corrugated steel, so are exceptionally durable and hardy.
 They are built to withstand heavy winds and high seas on cargo ships.
 That makes a shipping container home earthquake, hurricane and tornado safe.
 Their durability also makes them hard to break into.